The 6 Best Countries to Incorporate a Company for Your Online Business

 The Best Countries to Start an Online Business

-Now that you know the basics, it's time to choose the best country to start your online business.
+Now that you know the basics, it's time to choose where to set up a company to start your online business.

-This list covers the whole world and reveals the best jurisdictions and business entity types.
-I focused on solutions for small businesses (bloggers, freelancers, and digital nomads) and mid-sized enterprises (web agency, e-commerce platforms, etc.).
+This list reveals the best jurisdictions and business entity types in the world.
+I focused on solutions for small businesses (bloggers, freelancers, and digital nomads) and mid-sized enterprises (web agencies, e-commerce platforms, etc.).

 Estonian Limited Liability Company (OÜ)

-In Estonia, an OÜ (“osaühing” in Estonian) is a Private Limited Company in which the owners' liability is limited to their share.
-This is the most common form of business in the country and you don't need to be physically resident there.
+In Estonia, an OÜ (“osaühing” in Estonian) is a Private Limited Company whose owners' liability is limited to their share.
+This is the most common form of business in Estonia, and you don't need to be physically resident there.

 Estonia is well-known for its e-Residency program.
 But don't get confused.
 You won't get a tax residency in Estonia.
-In fact, e-Residency is a government-issued digital entity and status that lets you start and manage an EU-based company online.
-This makes Estonia the ideal country for any tech startups, freelancers, and digital nomads who would like to start a business in Europe easily and with little incorporation expenses.
+E-Residency is a government-issued digital entity and status that lets you start and manage an EU-based company online.
+This makes Estonia the ideal country for tech startups, freelancers, and digital nomads who want to start a business in Europe effortlessly and with little incorporation expenses.

-In Estonia, you have a 20% flat income tax paid on distributed dividends, hence there's no corporate tax.
+In Estonia, you have a 20% flat income tax paid on distributed dividends but no corporate tax.
 The tax rate is not among the lowest.
-In fact, jurisdictions such as Malta, Gibraltar, and Cyprus are cheaper when it comes to tax, but they have higher incorporation expenses.
+Jurisdictions such as Malta, Gibraltar, and Cyprus offer lower taxes.
+However, they have higher incorporation expenses.
 Furthermore, these countries are more suited to medium-sized and large enterprises.

 Note: When you open a company in Estonia through the e-Residency program, remember to check which payment processor supports both your business model, country of incorporation, and your physical residence (or the director's country of residence).
 For example, Stripe supports companies registered in Estonia through e-Residency, but only if the individual associated with the account is located in one of the supported countries.